-BANGING IN EXHAUST may be caused by too weak a pilot mixture when the throttle is closed or nearly closed-also it may be caused by too rich a pilot mixture and an air leak in the exhaust system : The reason in either case is that the mixture has not fired in the cylinder and has fired in the hot silencer.
+BANGING IN EXHAUST may be caused by too weak a pilot mixture when the throttle is closed or nearly closed-also it may be caused by too rich a pilot mixture and an air leak in the exhaust system; The reason in either case is that the mixture has not fired in the cylinder and has fired in the hot silencer.
 If the banging happens when the throttle is fairly wide open the trouble will be ignition-not carburation.

 BAD PETROL CONSUMPTION of a new machine may be due to flooding, caused by impurities from the petrol tank lodging on the float needle seat and so prevent its valve from closing.
 Flooding may be caused by a worn float needle valve.
-Also bad petrol consumption will be apparent if the needle in the throttle, but if it cannot be-then the only remedy is to get a new needle jet.
+Also bad petrol consumption will be apparent if the needle jet (24) has worn; it may be remedied or improved by lowering the needle in the throttle, but if it cannot be-then the only remedy is to get a new needle jet.

 AIR FILTERS.
 These may affect the jet setting, so if one is fitted afterwards to the carburetter the main jet may have to be smaller.
-If a carburetter is set with an air filter and the engine is run without ic, take care not to overheat the engine due to too weak a mixture ; testing with the air valve (page 5), will indicate if a larger main jet and higher needle position are required.
+If a car-buretter is set with an air filter and the engine is run without it, take care not to overheat the engine due to too weak a mixture; testing with the air valve (page 5), will indicate if a larger main jet and higher needle position

 EFFECT OF ALTITUDE ON CARBURETTER.
-Increased alticude tends to produce a rich mixture.
-The greater the alticude, the smaller the main jet required.
-Carburetters ex-works are set suitable for alticudes, up to 3,000 feet approximately.
-Carburetters used constantly at alticudes 3,000 to 6,000 feet should have a reduction in main jet size of 5 per cent. and thereafter for every 3,000 feet in excess of 6,000 feet alticude further reductions of 4 per cent., should be made.
+Increased altitude tends to produce a rich mixture.
+The greater the altitude, the smaller the main jet required.
+Carburetters ex-works are set suitable for altitudes, up to 3,000 feet approximately.
+Carburetters used constantly at altitudes, 3,000 to 6,000 feet should have a reduction in main jet size of 5 per cent, and thereafter for every 3,000 feet in excess of 6,000 feet altitude further reductions of 6 per cent, and the production of 6 per cent, should be made. reductions of 4 per cent., should be made.